Vaccines to mobilize B cells for cancer

 COMPETITIVE ADVANTAGE

-Our vaccine is a disruptive platform that, for the 1st time, mobilizes our B cells towards effective cancer therapy.
+Our vaccine is a disruptive platform that, for the first time, mobilizes our B cells towards effective cancer therapy.
 By placing the onus onto B cells to discover and mass produce antibodies, our vaccine overcomes several limitations associated with the monoclonal antibody R&D and production.
-Most antibody candidates require extensive durations for R&D only to achieve low success rates during clinical trials.
-For the candidates that are approved, there are significant costs associated with production that is also reflected in the exorbitant price for patients.
-Our antigen circumvents these major hurdles that limit monoclonal antibodies.
+It offers personalization potential; its modular design allows incorporation of multiple patient-specific neoantigens.

 APPLICATIONS